 Head Flicking Support Consultation

-I’ve been helping people with horses who present with head flicking, head shaking, sudden irritability, and unexplained reactions for more than 21 years.
-Each case is different, and the reasons behind head flicking can be surprisingly varied, which is why this work needs proper investigation rather than assumptions.
+I have been helping owners with horses who present with head flicking for more than 21 years.
+Each case is different, and the driving factors can be surprisingly varied, which is why this work is best approached through proper investigation and a structured plan.

 How this consultation works

-You’ll start by completing a detailed questionnaire so I can get a clear picture of your horse’s history, current situation, management, diet, environment, and any veterinary information you already have.
+You start by providing detailed information about your horse so I can build a clear picture of history, current situation, management, diet, environment, and any veterinary information you already have.

-You’ll receive a guided plan tailored to your horse.
-This can include diet and forage changes, grass and seasonal exposure considerations, management adjustments, and practical steps to reduce common triggers that can keep the behaviour looping.
+You will receive a guided plan tailored to your horse.
+This can include diet and forage changes, grass and seasonal exposure considerations, management adjustments, and practical steps to reduce common triggers that can keep the behaviour repeating.

-We’ll look closely at patterns and context.
+We will look closely at patterns and context.
 When it happens, where it happens, what makes it worse, what makes it better, and what has changed recently.
-That helps separate learned responses from physical or sensory drivers.
+This helps separate learned responses from physical or sensory drivers.

-Where relevant, we’ll discuss the common physical and sensory sources that sit behind head flicking.
+Where relevant, we will discuss common physical and sensory contributors that can sit behind head flicking.
 This may include fly and skin irritation, pollen and airway factors, ear discomfort, dental factors, cervical or poll tension, trigeminal type irritation, gut and hindgut stress, and nervous system overload.
-If veterinary input is needed, I’ll help you prioritise what to ask for and what information matters.
+If veterinary input is needed, I will help you prioritise what to ask for and what information matters.

 Just as importantly, this consultation supports you as the owner.
-Head flicking cases can make people feel judged, brushed off, or told they are doing something wrong.
-You don’t have to hold it all alone or keep second guessing yourself.
+Head flicking cases can leave people feeling judged, brushed off, or told they are doing something wrong.
+You do not have to hold it all alone or keep second guessing yourself.
 This is about clarity, reassurance, and having someone steady alongside you while you work through it step by step, in a way that fits your horse and your real world situation.

-I understand that these cases can feel urgent, especially if safety is becoming a factor.
-I always do my best to prioritise cases where the horse is escalating or becoming unsafe, and I will try to respond as quickly as possible.
-Depending on my workload, it may take up to a day for me to get back to you.
+I understand these cases can feel urgent, especially if safety is becoming a factor.
+I do my best to prioritise horses who are escalating or becoming unsafe, and I aim to respond as quickly as possible.
+Depending on workload, it may take up to a day for me to get back to you.
 Taking the time to properly review each horse’s situation means responses are thoughtful rather than rushed.

 top of page